Harsh-2006-git/Alumni-MITS-Gwalior/README.md

 ## 🚀 Overview

-**Alumni Connect** is a comprehensive platform designed to foster a vibrant community between alumni, students, and faculty.
-It facilitates networking, mentorship, job opportunities, and event management in a seamless, modern digital environment.
-Built with the MERN stack and Supercharged with real-time capabilities.
+Alumni Connect is a platform that brings together alumni, students, and faculty.
+It helps with networking, finding mentors, job opportunities, and managing events.
+Built with the MERN stack, it also supports real-time updates for smooth communication.
 ---
 <img width="1895" height="904" alt="Screenshot 2026-02-18 013308" src="https://github.com/user-attachments/assets/4c0a0775-b85b-47fd-b825-517a9ae81b7c" />